 Because it is the most defining feature of the face, the size and shape of the nose has a significant impact on a person’s appearance.
-Patients seek rhinoplasty surgery for many different reasons.
+Patients seek rhinoplasty surgery, also known as a nose job, for many different reasons.
 Some people want a straighter nose while others may want their nostrils narrowed.
 A large dorsal bump is often of concern as well as the size in proportion to the rest of the face.
 Furthermore, the nasal tip has a tendency to lose support and droop as a result of the normal aging process.

-Rhinoplasty is generally considered to be one of the more challenging of facial plastic procedures and is an area in which Dr. Thompson and Dr. Henstrom have particular expertise and training.
-The goals and approach to each individual are unique and depend on many factors discussed at length in a detailed consultation with either surgeon or their Patient Care Coordinator, who often see patients for the initial appointment at no charge.
-Imaging sessions our also offered at both offices in Layton and Draper, Utah.
+Rhinoplasty is generally considered to be one of the more challenging of facial plastic procedures and is an area in which Utah Facial Plastic surgeons have particular expertise and training.
+The goals and approach to each individual are unique and depend on many factors discussed at length in a detailed consultation with either surgeon or their Patient Care Coordinator, who often see patients for the initial appointment.

-Dr. Thompson or Henstrom will be able to evaluate the nose as it relates to the rest of the face.
+Dr. Thompson, Henstrom or Manning will be able to evaluate the nose as it relates to the rest of the face.
 A patient may request a reduction in the size of the nose when in reality, the chin makes the nose appear artificially large.
 In such a case, a chin implant may be recommended in addition to the nasal surgery.
-Some minor concerns can also be corrected with the use of non-surgical fillers to reshape the nose.
 Your surgeon will analyze the nose and face then make recommendations based on his knowledge and expertise in the aesthetics of the full face.

 Analyzing the Nose